Lecture XXIX (Nr. 0375)

 Transcript

-the period of bourgeois absolutism, of the absolutistic powers of the kings, or of special groups.
-All this is a reaction against what first broke out in the a.
-If we have similar reactions, since the end of the 19th century, then we must be very humble in praising these reactions as I did when I showed you the second and the fourth levels of art, namely humble in the knowledge that this may be ALSO a transitory reaction, and that finally the spirit of b will remain victorious--we don't know.
+the period of bourgeois absolutism, of the absolutistic e of the kings, or of special groups.
+All this is a reaction against what first broke out in the f.
+If we have similar reactions, since the end of the 19th century, then we must be very humble in praising these reactions as I did when I showed you the second and the fourth levels of art, namely humble in the knowledge that this may be ALSO a transitory reaction, and that finally the g of h will remain victorious--we don't know.
 But one thing we know is that from the point of view of RELIGION and culture, this reaction, since the end of the 19th century, has behind itself great religious motives: it is a BREAKTHROUGH, not because of the success of revivalist preachers, but because of the expression in all great cultural activities of the 20th century of the ground